Geekfish/obsidian-garden/src/site/notes/Garden/Hosting assets on S3 + Cloudfront.md

 ## Notes
 * This currently requires some manual work of uploading the file to S3 and linking to it from the note using the public Cloudfront URL.
 * A nice thing about this is that the bucket itself doesn't need to be public.
 Content (could also be just one specific directory) is published only through Cloudfront.
- * One could create or extend an existing S3 plugin (e.g. https://github.com/jvsteiner/s3-image-uploader) with some Cloudfront features.
-	 * Or, take advantage of Vercel/Netify's blob storage and CDN.
+ * There is also an Obsidian plugin for storing files on S3 ( https://github.com/jvsteiner/s3-image-uploader)